 The entrances of the first-year residence halls—Woodcrest Hall, Xavier Hall, and East Residence Hall—are regularly staffed by Residence Life during visitation hours.

+The Iadarola Center is secured at 10pm Monday through Saturday and is closed on Sunday.
+Founders Hall is secured each day at 11pm.
 Authorization to utilize instructional facilities after hours must be obtained from the appropriate instructor.